daoudclarke/daoudclarke.github.com/_posts/2014-10-11-data-science-skills.md

 If you know you want to be a data scientist, and you're trying to decide whether to go to university, or what course you might do, then the answer is quite clear.
-37% of data science jobs advertised mention the word &ldqo;degree&rdquo;, and 34% mention &ldquo;PhD&rdquo;.
+37% of data science jobs advertised mention the word &ldquo;degree&rdquo;, and 34% mention &ldquo;PhD&rdquo;.
 A PhD involving experimentation, numerical analysis or computer programming may well be beneficial to getting a data scientist position, but anyone who can demonstrate analytical ability and knowledge of how to